-Dummy Po Dummy Point
+Dummy P Dummy Point

 Click Function

-+ Registers the current XYZ location as a Dummy point.
+Registers the current XYZR location as a Dummy point.
+The dispensing point is useful for avoiding obstacles on the workpiece.
+YZR location as a Dummy point.
 The dispensing tip passes through this point.
-A dummy point is useful for avoiding obstacles on the workpiece.
+A dummy ding obstacles on the workpiece.

 Parameter Description

 Speed The speed (in mm/s) at which the tip moves toward the dummy point.
 Range: 0-150 mm/s

-Edge Adjust
+Edge Adjust Edge Adjust

 Click Function

-Double-click address and select from drop- down menu Used in tandem with Find Marks when a workpiece presents one of the following challenges: Very large, rounded corners No obvious features for creating a mark image Refer to "How to Use Marks to Dispense onto a Plain Workpiece" on page 80 for instructions on using this command.
+Double-click address and select from drop- down menu Used in tandem with Find Marks when a workpiece presents one of the following challenges: Very large, rounded corners No obvious features for creating a mark image Refer to "How to Use Marks to Dispense onto a Plain Workpiece" on page 84 for instructions on using this command.

-End Pattern
+End Patter End Pattern

 Click Function

 Double-click address and select from drop-down menu Used in tandem with Call Pattern to return the program to the address that occurs just after a Call Pattern command.